bv753/Baseline_CBGTmodel/README.md

 Baseline_CBGTmodel

-Copy of Google Colab Version
+Created as copy of Google Colab CBGT Model Version

+Use: code understanding and optimization separate from cbtModel project with Dan